 Our Community Forests project aims to establish a successful model of community-based forest management, one that focuses on the rights, needs and priorities of local communities, including those of marginalised groups such as indigenous peoples and women.

 The project’s overall aim is to alleviate poverty, improve rural livelihoods and reduce deforestation in the Congo Basin.

-In February 2016, the DRC government passed community forest legislation in what is arguably the most ground-breaking legal development related to Congo Basin rainforests in recent years.
-The new law establishes a system of community concessions held in perpetuity up to a maximum of 50,000 hectares, an area ten times greater than that permitted in other countries in the region.
-In total, over 75 million hectares of forest (three times the size of the UK) could now be available to local communities, who can manage their natural resources according to their own customs and needs.
+In February 2016, the Democratic Republic of Congo (DRC) passed community forest legislation in what is arguably the most ground-breaking legal development related to Congo Basin rainforests in recent years.
+The DRC is home to the second largest and most intact area of contiguous rainforest in the world, and now over 75 million hectares of forest (three times the size of the UK) could be available to local communities, who can manage their natural resources according to their own customs and needs.

 The project, which is funded by the UK Department for International Development (DfID), is testing community forestry in DRC, applying lessons learnt from previous approaches pioneered in forested regions both within Africa and globally.

 The Community Forests project works at local, provincial and national levels.
 At the local level, we’re working directly with communities to set up pilot sites.
 At the provincial and national levels, we’re working to strengthen administrative capacity and to build consensus between government, civil society, donors and other relevant stakeholders through a gradual and controlled approach to community forestry in DRC.

 Some of our achievements include: